casper-astro/mlib_devel/docs/index.rst

   `sw`
     Codebase for embedded software processors used by the toolflow `yellow_blocks`
-    Python classes for each yellow block in the simulink `xps_library`.
+    Python classes for each yellow block in the Simulink `xps_library`.

 Setup
 ------